-The exception to this is for substances and preparations used in Science - these substances and preparations are used in accordance with the Hazards provided by the Consortium of Local Education Authorities for the Provision of Science Services (CLEAPSS).
+The exception to this is for substances and preparations used in Science - these substances and preparations are used in accordance with the Hazcards provided by the Consortium of Local Education Authorities for the Provision of Science Services (CLEAPSS).

-A central copy of COSHH assessments is kept by Mrs Julie Frost (Caretaker).
+A central copy of COSHH assessments is kept by the Caretaker.